Viraj-005/Fast_API_for_Skin_Cancer_Detection/README.md

 ![Logo](fastapi.png)

-# Skin Cancer Detection API
+# FastAPI for Skin Cancer Detection

 This FastAPI-based application allows users to upload skin images and detect whether skin cancer is present or not.
-The API uses a deep learning model to classify images and provides the results with accuracy levels.
+The API uses a deep learning model to classify images and provides accurate results.

 ## Table of Contents
 - [Features](#features)